iLib-js/ilib-mono/README.md

       white label app.
 Each resource produced from the source file will have the given flavor.
 If not specified, there is no flavor attribute for the resources.
+    - localeMap: an output locale map that specifies the mapping between locales that are used internally in the plugin, and the output locale that should be used for constructing the file name of output files.
+If a locale does not appear in the mapping, it will not be mapped.
+That is, the original locale will be used to construct the output file name.
     - template: a path template to use to generate the path to the translated output files.
 The template replaces strings in square brackets